 Based on average published prices, the cost for PLA resin ranges from 10%-20% higher than traditional plastics.
 It is however reasonable to consider that purchasing power is king as more organizations come on board and purchase renewable products.
 As we reach peak oil, future PLA prices will most likely fall as oil prices continue to rise.

-By demonstrating your commitment to the environment you, your customers, your friends and family will all become a part of the ZERO WASTE CRUSADE!
+By demonstrating your commitment to the environment you, your customers, your friends and family will all become a part of the ZERO WASTE CHAMPIONSHIP!